 Everyone has something they wish they stopped doing or did less.
-For example, one of my personal goals for 2023 is to reduce the amount of time I spend on social media.
+For example, one item on my 2023 goals list is to reduce the time spent on social media.
 Another example is stop overspending and learn to stick to a budget (these financial resources and tips will help with that).

 4 – Giveback to the community

 When setting your personal goals for 2023, think about ways you can give back to your community.
 For example, you can tutor kids after school, join the board of a charitable organization, or volunteer to feed the homeless.

 The great thing about volunteering is that you can often use your skills or learn a new one.
 Two years ago, I was a content writer for the website of a non-profit organization.
 In 48 hours, my team and I built an awesome website for the organization.

 Who you spend your time with is up to you.
 However, your character is also partly determined by who you spend time with.
 Thus, it’s important to consider what relationships are spurring you on and which ones are holding you back.